Inflectra/rapise-documentation/docs/Manuals/Preparing_for_Android_Testing.md

 > npm install -g appium
 ```

 Once that is installed, you will then need to download and install the latest version of Java SE Development Kit (JDK) from the [Oracle website](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
-Once that has been installed, make sure that the  **JAVA\_HOME** environment variable has been set.
+Once that has been installed, make sure that the  **JAVA_HOME** environment variable has been set.

-Once that is installed, you will then need to install the Android Studio (you may already have it installed if you are doing Android
+Once that is installed, you will then need to install the Android Studio (you may already have it installed if you are doing Android development).
-development).
 You can download it from [Android Developer site](https://developer.android.com/studio/).

+Make sure you have **ANDROID_HOME** environment variable set to point to Android SDK.
+In most cases it should point to

+    c:\Users\<user name>\AppData\Local\Android\sdk

 More [about Android Studio installation](https://developer.android.com/studio/install#windows)